bluemath_tk.datamining package

 value_to_replace_nans (dict, optional) – The value to replace NaNs for each variable.
 Default is {}.

 nan_threshold_to_drop (dict, optional) – The threshold percentage to drop NaNs for each variable.
-By default, variables with more than 10% of NaNs are dropped.
+By default, variables with less than 90% of valid values are dropped, which corresponds to {‘ALL_vars’: 0.9}.
+To for example use all available data for variable ‘wind’, you must provide nan_threshold_to_drop: {‘wind’: 1e-9}.
 Default is {}.

 scale_data (bool, optional) – If True, scale the data.
 Default is True.